What We Do

-Research Activities - Recent research activities undertaken by SWDC include research in respect to international trade, the Indigenous Map and Gap Study, the South West Active Ageing Research Project, and an investigation into timber industry development opportunities.
+Research Activities - Recent research activities undertaken by SWDC include the South West Active Ageing Research Project, and an action plan for transforming agriculture in the South West.

 Provision of Information - Information provided to individuals and businesses both inside and outside the region includes a statistical snapshot of the region, as well as information relating to international trade.

 Facilitate Interagency Action - This refers to the bringing together of relevant parties such as government agencies, private business, local governments and the not-for-profit community sector to identify approvals and other planning pathways for the implementation process, and to problem solve any arising issues.